 Incidentally, dinner was at First Station – a dismissed train station that has been beautifully converted into an open-air shopping mall packed with lovely boutiques, art shops, and trendy restaurants that serve mouthwatering food (just as in the rest of the city).

 I concluded that there is no such thing as going hungry in Israel: whether at a refined restaurant or at a small eatery, food is bound to be delicious.

 Come to think of it, the food culture in Jerusalem is as 21st century as it gets, as it combines a love for good food (and slow food) with a mobile app that anybody can use to organize their very own self-guided food tour.

-I obliged to the following night – just for the sake of documenting the experience, you know.
+I obliged the following night – just for the sake of documenting the experience, you know.

-So I went all around the Mahane Yehuda Market.
-Yes: the very same place that during the day sells bread, fruits and vegetables, at night becomes a pole of attraction for younger generations who crowd the many pubs, bars, eateries and trendy restaurants.
+So I went all around Mahane Yehuda Market.
+Yes: the very same place that day sells bread, fruits, and vegetables, at night becomes a pole of attraction for younger generations who crowd the many pubs, bars, eateries, and trendy restaurants.

 What was interesting is that Mahane Yehuda was just as loud as during business hours.
 But the blinds of shops were down, to reveal lots of street art, and the vibe was completely different: more festive, younger.

 I concluded my self-guided food tour at a small pub that serves a whopping number of beers on tap.
-I sat down and ordered a sampler tray (once again, this was done just for the sake of documenting the experience) and next thing I knew I had started a conversation with a bunch of people – about traveling, about politics, about partying and life in general.
+I sat down and ordered a sampler tray (once again, this was done just for the sake of documenting the experience) and the next thing I knew I had started a conversation with a bunch of people – about traveling, politics, about partying, and life in general.